Disney Channel (Latin America): Former programming blocks

+It was a weekly voting block where the audience chose two pre-selected series via the official Disney Channel website for a two-hour marathon of the winning series every Friday and later movies were also included in the voting for the block.
+The block was removed from the channel in December 2017.

 Disney Junior on Disney Channel (previously Playhouse Disney)

-In its beginnings, the channel had a morning block for preschoolers, where aired series such as Rolie Polie Olie, Bear in the Big Blue House or PB&J Otter.
+When the channel launched, it had a morning block for preschoolers, where aired series such as Rolie Polie Olie, Bear in the Big Blue House and PB&J Otter.
 On May 6, 2002, the name Playhouse Disney was first introduced; however, unlike its international counterparts, the Latin American logo was a mixture between the international logo and the American Playhouse Disney logo.
 In 2010, the block was removed from the programming on the South signal, however, it continued to air in the rest of Latin America.
-On April 1, 2011, the block changed its name to Disney Junior on Disney Channel, whose block was only available on the North, Central and Pacific signals.
-On May 1, 2019, the block was permanently removed from the channel.
+On April 1, 2011, the block was renamed to Disney Junior on Disney Channel, whose block was only available on the North, Central and Pacific signals.
+On May 1, 2019, the block was removed from the channel.